 Music Video: 3:19 / David Mallet (Director), Jacqui Byford (Producer)

 is a very autobiographical song, because it was especially written for Tina.
 It is the last single in North America and Australia, instead of I Can’t Stand The Rain in Europe.
+The single was reviewed in Billboard magazine in it’s issue from April 20, 1985.

 The live music video taken from Tina’s concert at the NEC in Birmingham and shows Tina with a white trouser and top, performing the song on stage.